s-blu/writerey/documentation/docs/en/projects.md

 All your writing ideas begin with a project.
 Inside a project, you can add all the bits and bobs you need for a project.
 It is a separated place for one certain idea - one certain project - that allows you to concentrate on this one undertaking.

+Almost everything (except snapshots) happen in scope of a project.
+You have separate documents for each project as well as separate labels.
+This way, you can always start on a fresh state when pursuing your next idea.

 ## Create a project

 - Navigate outside of any project.
 To do that, click the More Menu at the top of the sidebar and click "Back to Projects"